People

 Riley Reed

 Riley caught his first swarm during his junior year of high school and was immediately hooked.
 He completed his B.Sc. from WSU while working as a technical assistant in the honey bee program.
-He is pursuing a PhD under the direction of Dr. Brandon Hopkins.
 His research interests include Varroa and beekeeping management and improving pollinator forage.

 (he/him/his)